Privacy Notice and Legal Disclaimer

 Securing your personal information

-The security of your information is important to us and therefore we have extensive mandatory security procedures in the storage and disclosure of your personal information in line with industry practices.
+We have implemented mandatory security procedures in the storage and disclosure of your personal information in line with industry practices, including storage in electronic and paper formats.

 We store all the information that you provide to us, including information provided via forms you may complete on our websites, and information which we may collect from your browsing (such as clicks and page views on our websites).